-Where to Expect Job Market Growth in a Post-COVID-19 Economy was originally published on Vault.
+Where to Expect Job Market Growth in a Post-COVID-19 Economy was originally published on Firsthand.

 The COVID-19 pandemic has inflicted great global change in our lives personally and economically.
 Millions of people are now unemployed across the world’s most profitable industries.

 A whopping decade of job growth in the U.S. came to an unforeseen halt in March as employers were forced to cut 701,000 jobs.
 The unemployment rate rose to an alarming 4.4% in the biggest one-month jump since 1975.
 Senior Economic Advisor Kevin Hassett has warned that the unemployment rate in the U.S. could jump to between 16% and 20% by the end of June.

 While people are dealing with a volatile economy, companies are trying to implement remote work, meaning the landscape of the job market and how people work will likely change forever.
 Amid the job cuts and furlough extensions, the questions on most people’s minds are, “when are things going to return to normal?”, and “where can we expect growth in the Job Market post-COVID-19?”

 In this blog post, we’ll look at four parts of the economy that are likely to see growth as we exit COVID-19.
 If you’re looking for a job, planning a career change, or pursuing an entrepreneurial endeavor, it’s time to pay attention.

 We have seen the steady transformation of traditional office-based companies as they transition to online systems and become heavily reliant on remote working.
 Using various digital methods to stay in contact with employees such as Skype or Zoom has become a replacement for face-to-face meetings.
 Equally, webinar hosting platforms such as ON24 is a replacement for client events and conferences.